-- What is the best life insurance for a 60-year old?
+- What is the best life insurance for a senior?

-- How much does term life insurance cost for a 60-year-old?
+- How much life insurance do I need as a 60-year-old?

 - How do I buy life insurance in my 60s?

-Do I need life insurance in my 60s?
+Do I need life insurance as a senior in my 60s?

-If you’re still counting on your income to pay down a mortgage, supporting a partner of any age, and planning on contributing to the education costs of your children or grandchildren, you may still be in need of life insurance in your sixties.
-In another instance, if you traditionally counted on group benefits to satisfy your life insurance needs, you’ll soon lose that benefit if you plan on retiring.
+If you’re a Canadian senior over the age of 60 and still counting on your income to pay down a mortgage, supporting a partner of any age, and planning on contributing to the education costs of your children or grandchildren, you may still be in need of life insurance in your sixties.
+In another instance, if you traditionally counted on group benefits to satisfy your life insurance needs, you’ll soon lose that life insurance benefit from work if you plan on retiring.

 Can a 60-year-old get life insurance?

 Of course!
 Barring any extreme health scares or conditions, it’s completely possible to obtain life insurance including the traditionally underwritten type of life insurance in your sixties.
-It’s true, you won’t get the same rates as when you were a whippersnapper in your 20s and 30s, but a 60-year old in good health can still secure a reasonable life insurance rate.
-This is something you may want to take advantage of before your family doctor starts adding preventive medical care as you hit the slippery side of 60.
-While taking a daily pill for creeping cholesterol or heart concerns is by no means a medical emergency at this age, it can still affect your ability to get insured at a reasonable rate.
+It’s true, you won’t get the same life insurance rates as when you were a whippersnapper in your 20s and 30s, but a 60-year old and over in good health can still secure a reasonable life insurance rate.
+This is something you may want to take advantage of before your family doctor starts adding preventive medical care as you hit the slippery side of 60 and over.
+While taking a daily pill for creeping cholesterol or heart concerns is by no means a medical emergency at this age, it can still affect your ability to get your life insured at a reasonable rate.

-If you happen to develop any health concerns while covered under a previous policy, you may want to investigate if there are options available within your existing coverage, or even asking a licensed insurance advisor to guide you through more appropriate plans you may want to purchase.
+If you happen to develop any health concerns while covered under a previous policy, you may want to investigate if there are options available within your existing coverage, or even asking a life insurance broker to guide you through more appropriate plans you may want to purchase.

-A 60-year old in good health has access to various life insurance products available in Canada.
+A 60-year old in good health has access to different types of life insurance products for seniors.
 The best life insurance for a 60-year old depends on each person’s individual needs.
-As a 60-year old, if you wanted coverage for temporary needs, such as covering last few years of your mortgage or had a budget to work within, then term life insurance is the best life insurance product for you.
-But, if you wanted life insurance for permanent needs – such as allow for efficient transfer of assets to your children or help pay for funeral expenses – then go for whole life insurance.
+As a 60-year old, if you wanted coverage for temporary needs, such as covering last few years of your mortgage or had a budget to work within, then term life insurance is the best life insurance product for seniors.
+But, if you wanted life insurance for permanent needs – such as allow for efficient transfer of assets to your children or use life insurance to help pay for funeral expenses – then go for whole life insurance for seniors.

 As we’ve written before, insurance premiums are based on many factors such as your age, gender, smoking status, lifestyle, and overall health.
-With everything equal – we’ve calculated the numbers from 16 of the best Canadian life insurance companies to determine the average cost of life insurance on a 20-year term, divided by smoking status and gender.
+With everything equal – we’ve calculated the numbers from 16 of the best Canadian life insurance companies to determine the average cost of life insurance on a 20-year term life insurance policy, divided by smoking status and gender.

-For a male non-smoker, $250,000 worth of coverage starts at just over $226 per month at age sixty and rises from there with age.
-Smoking raises the premium to $471 and keeps that trend going up to age 69.
+For the average male non-smoker, $250,000 of term life insurance coverage starts at just over $226 per month at age sixty and rises from there with age.
+Smoking raises the average 20 year term life insurance premium to $471 and keeps that trend going up to age 69.

 *Representative values, based on regular health

-The story is similar for women in their sixties; initial rates are lower than men’s at this age ($151), and smoking continues to almost double premiums.
+The story is similar for women in their sixties; average term life insurance costs are lower than men’s at this age ($151), and smoking continues to almost double premiums.

 *Representative values, based on regular health

-These are rough prices based on representative data and will still change depending on factors like health and medical exam results, smoking status (not just cigarettes), family medical history, and more.
-You may also want a higher benefit amount or a shorter term depending on your financial situation, life insurance coverage needs, and all the other things that accompany life in your sixties.
+When searching for insurance as a 60 year old, you may want a higher benefit amount or a shorter term depending on your financial situation, life insurance coverage needs, and all the other things that accompany life as a senior in Canada.

-Only you know how much coverage you need and can afford, but these numbers give a holistic view of what the average 60-year old might pay for such coverage.
+Only you know how much coverage you need and can afford, but the numbers above give a holistic view of what the average term life insurance policy will cost for a 60-year old.

 You now have an idea of what term life insurance might cost as you approach retirement age – but everyone’s situation is different.
-If you have 5 minutes, you can figure out your needs and get instant, custom term life insurance quotes with PolicyAdvisor’s life insurance calculator.
+If you have 5 minutes, you can figure out your needs and get instant, custom term life insurance quotes with PolicyAdvisor’s online term life insurance quoting tool.

-And if you still need help with your coverage needs, our licensed advisors are always here to chat.
+And if you still need help with your coverage needs, our licensed insurance brokers are always here to chat.

 Give us a call at 1-888-601-9980 or book some time with our licensed experts.